eliashossain001/Sentiment-Analysis-on-Hotel-Review-/README.md

-# Sentiment-Analysis-on-Hotel-Review-
+# Sentiment analysis & finding the inconsistent in the hotel review.
-# First version of Green Travel research
+< h4> This is first version of Green Travel research </h4>